Creating Your First Feed

 This fails because although it mentions penguins, it ALSO mentions wildlife, so it won’t make the feed!
 You can work on these inclusions and exclusions as much as you like to refine the feed so it shows exactly what you’re after.
 You can learn more in our guide to Testing and Fixing your Feed.

 Finally we can make some decisions about content by popping in nodes for Content Moderation, Image Moderation and Toxicity Analysis to make sure our feed is a vibrant, healthy place to hang out.
+Don't worry -- you don't have to learn how to do all of these things from scratch!
+Graze users have been making and sharing Custom Nodes that do all kinds of great things, and you can add any of those to your feed.
+Read all about creating and using Custom Nodes here.

 Creating and Publishing our feed

-Once you’re happy with your recipe and the tests you’ve run, you can click Create!
+Once you’re happy with your recipe and the tests you’ve run, you can click Save.
 Don’t panic, this doesn’t move the Feed to Bluesky yet, so you can just have it on your Dashboard in Graze and edit it until you’re really happy with it.
 And once you’d like to see it out in the world, hit Publish, and away you go!

 You can find your published feed in your own profile in Bluesky, and from there you can share the link with others.